getpelican/pelican/CONTRIBUTING.rst

 * `Create a new git branch`_ specific to your change (as opposed to making your commits in the master branch).
 * **Don't put multiple unrelated fixes/features in the same branch / pull request.**
-  For example, if you're hacking on a new feature and find a bugfix that doesn't *require* your new feature, **make a new distinct branch and pull request** for the bugfix.
+  For example, if you're working on a new feature and find a bugfix that doesn't *require* your new feature, **make a new distinct branch and pull request** for the bugfix.
 * Add a ``RELEASE.md`` file in the root of the project that contains the